GRN-BRI/bri2025/_pages/home.md

 is one of the serial international conferences, industry seminars, and training workshops that disseminate the latest research and strategic insights to enhance policy-making and support economic development.

-GRN-BRI 2025 will be hold by the Tangshan Institute of Southwest Jiaotong University, Hebei Province, China at November 28–30, 2025
+GRN-BRI 2025 will be hold by the **Tangshan Institute of Southwest Jiaotong University**, Hebei Province, China at **November 28–30, 2025**

+The papers presented and selected at the conference will be reviewed by the conference academic committee and recommended for possible publication in international journals, such as **Transport Policy, Maritime Policy & Management, Sustainability, and the International Journal of Logistics Management** after a rigorous review process.